PostgREST/postgrest-docs/schema_cache.rst

 Schema Cache
 ============

-Certain PostgREST features need information from the database schema; however, accessing the database directly would be too costly, that is why PostgREST generates a database schema cache on startup and gets the information from it instead:
+PostgREST caches metadata from the database schema to avoid repeating expensive queries.
+This metadata is not required by all of the PostgREST features, only the following:

 +--------------------------------------------+-------------------------------------------------------------------------------+
 | Feature                                    | Required Metadata                                                             |